These 5 Millennials Started Blogging 12 Months Ago. Now They’re All Making $1,000+/Month

 “Every spare minute went into the website,” she said.
 Meager estimated she spent about 20 hours a week working at night, on the weekends, and during the early morning.

-Through a previous work experience, she was aware of the Authority Hacker course and used some of their resources.
+Through a previous work experience, she was aware of the Authority Hacker course and used some of its resources.

 “It’s basically a blueprint for setting up your own affiliate blog from scratch, and I used a lot of the tips offered in that course,” she said.